Avoid bad luck

 A while back, Professor Wiseman (University of Hertfordshire in the UK, and author of the research article "Why lucky charms matter") said that those who think they are UNLCKY should change their outlook and discover how to generate good fortune for themselves.
 (See this report on the BBC ).
 After all, fear of bad luck is the basis of many superstitions which are so powerfully accepted around the world.
 "Touching wood" or "Crossing your fingers" to avoid bad luck are almost universal.
 Avoiding the number 13 is SO important to SO MANY people that it is often absent from the seat number on a plane - or even the whole floor of a hotel.

-Our lucky charms (like Spain's Indalo symbol for example, a Hamsa charm, or Christian symbols like the 'fish' earrings shown above) are well-known and recognised as powerful amulets to avoid bad luck . . which is why so many people have used them for so long . . they have worked in the past and they believe they will work in the future.
+Our lucky charms (like Spain's Indalo symbol for example, a Hamsa charm, or Christian symbols like the 'fish' earrings shown above) are well-known and recognised as powerful amulets to avoid bad luck . . which is why so many people have used them for so long . . they believe they will work.

 Many people put their faith (or belief) in God (or a God) - and religions around the world use their own symbols to help ward off evil spirits and bad luck, and to help attract better fortune.
 Naturally, we also stock some products with symbols (such as the Christian cross) that are based on religious beliefs - for the millions of people around the world that put their faith in God.